gtrabanco/dotfiles/README.md

 7. Apply your secrets: `dot secrets apply`
 8. Restart your terminal
 9. Import your packages `dot package import`
-10. Import your settings `dot mac defaults import`.
-This does not work very well always 😅

 ### Install Paragon NTFS